Master-Bilt Refrigeration News & Product Information

 Heavy-Duty Or Structural Floor

-These protectors, sometimes called “rub-rails,” are attached to the sides of a walk-in with screws to prevent exterior walls from being dented or scratched.
-Protectors can be constructed of stainless steel or vinyl.
+Vinyl or stainless steel wall protectors, sometimes called “rub-rails,” are attached to the sides of a walk in with screws to prevent exterior walls from being dented or scratched.

 A locking bar provides additional security beyond the normal locking handle found on a walk-in.
 The bars prevent unauthorized opening even if door hinges and latches are removed.
 There’s also an inside safety release to prevent entrapment.